 Private and gated communities attract people seeking increased safety and security.
 But speeding vehicles can threaten that safety and endanger the lives of pedestrians, cyclists, and young children.
 Here is a guide to help you work with your community to create safer, more livable streets.

 Garner support for your cause and encourage others to get involved.
 Private communities are often home to vulnerable populations such as young children, pets, and the elderly.
 Why are safer roads particularly critical in your community?
 What can you do to help?

 Cities often have limited funding resources for road safety.
 Research which solutions would best improve safety in your community.
 Consider the importance of including each of the three E’s of safer roads: Education, engineering, and enforcement.
-Don’t limit yourself to any one option- include information on educational campaigns, speed humps, speed cushions, radar signs, and speed cameras.
+Don’t limit yourself to any one option- consider educational campaigns, speed humps, speed cushions, radar signs, and speed cameras.

 Present your findings calmly, clearly, and confidently.
 Discuss various options and convey the importance of taking action, including educating residents about the importance of slowing down.
 Remember that ultimately decisions will be made by majority opinion.
-Make sure the board and your neighbors are well informed so they can best address this issue.
+Make sure everyone is well informed so they can best address this issue.